blendle/research-summarization/README.md

 # Blogpost code

-This code accompanies a blog post from Blendle Research.
+This code accompanies a blog post on embedding-based extractive summarization from Blendle Research.
 It can be used to exactly reproduce all experimental results.

 # How to run